Skip to content

 Work towards maxing out your 401(k) contributions on retirement investment

-When it comes to retirement savings, few accounts offer the advantages of a 401(k) plan through your employer.
-First, 401(k) contributions come from pre-tax income, which gives you tax advantages.
-Then you have the fact that many employers offer match programs.
-That’s where your employer matches every dollar you contribute with an additional contribution.
-Finally, you’re able to contribute more to a 401(k) each year than to other retirement accounts.
-A 401(k) makes it much easier to save as much as you really need to save to retire on time.
+When it comes to retirement savings, few accounts offer the advantages of a retirement plan offered through your employer.
+Many of these accounts offer tax advantages and many employers offer will also contribute to employee funds which makes it much easier to save as much as you need to save to retire on time.

-But a new study from the retirement experts at Vanguard finds that most people aren’t using their 401(k)s to the fullest advantage.
-In fact, only 13% of workers maxed out their 401(k) contributions last year.
+A study from the retirement experts at Vanguard finds that most people aren’t using their 401(k)s to the fullest advantage.
+In fact, only 13% of workers maxed out their 401(k) contributions in 2017.

 What are maximum 401(k) contributions?